rakutentech/UEE_ACL23/README.md

 ## Citation

-If you find this repository helpful, feel free to cite our publication "*Hunt for Buried Treasures: Extracting Unclaimed Embodiments from Patent Specifications*.":
+If you find this repository helpful, feel free to cite our publication "*Hunt for Buried Treasures: Extracting Unclaimed Embodiments from Patent Specifications*":

 ```bibtex
 @inproceedings{uee-acl2023-industry,